buildmotion/workspace-demo/README.md

 * ability for libraries to consume other libraries in the workspace

 # Angular 6 Workspace for Publishing Libraries
+Now we understand how to use the default workspace environment for sharing libraries with applications.
+The next scenario we want to explore is how can we use the new Angular workspace to publish libraries to NPM.

 I want to test-drive the new Angular project workspace and kick the tires a little.
 And, also compare it to NRWL.io's Nx workspace.
 The following are my expectations:

 1. Use a @scope for libraries - to help manage and organize the libraries.
 For example, `@buildmotion/security` where my scope is `@buildmotion`